-The biggest industry in the world, manufacturing, cannot but be influenced by modern technologies.
-Today, the Internet of Things has an increasing influence on manufacturing, transforming both production and business management processes and creating smart factories.
-And it’s true to say that IoT is one of the core driving forces behind Industry 4.0 (aka the Fourth Industrial Revolution).
-In this article, we discuss the role of IoT in smart manufacturing and explain how connected devices can help manufacturers reduce production risks.
+One of the biggest industries in the world, manufacturing cannot but be influenced by digital technologies.
+The Internet of Things has a huge and growing influence on production enterprises, transforming business and operational processes and creating smart factories.
+And it’s true to say that IoT is one of the core driving forces behind Industry 4.0.

-Manufacturing is the production of a wide range of goods using human labor and machines.
-In recent decades, the industry has been implementing various digital technologies that have been gradually reducing human participation in production processes.
+Manufacturing is the creation of a wide range of goods based on human labor and machine utilization.
+In recent decades, the industry has been implementing various digital technologies that have gradually reduced human participation in production processes.

-- The Internet of Things — connected sensors and devices collect valuable data to simplify and improve industrial activities.
+- Internet of Things — sensors and devices connected to the network collect valuable data to simplify and improve industrial activities.

-- AI and machine learning — advanced algorithms analyze raw data and transform it into effective actions.
+- AI and machine learning — advanced algorithms analyze raw data and transform it into practical actions.

 - Robotics — industrial robots have been working in factories alongside human workers for quite some time.
-They help create efficiencies at all stages, from raw material to final product, are able to operate 24/7, and are highly cost effective.
+They help create efficiencies at all stages, from raw material to final product, operate 24/7, and are highly cost-effective.

-- Big Data and industrial analytics — these technologies enable manufacturers to manage, update and analyze increasing amounts of digital content (consumer and product information), while decreasing cost and downtime.
+- Big Data and industrial analytics — these technologies enable manufacturers to manage, update and analyze increasing amounts of digital content (consumer and product information) while decreasing costs and downtime.

-In 2017, the Internet of Things reached the enterprise level, and is now at the very heart of industrial digital transformation.
-IoT solutions for smart manufacturing have created a subset of the technology — the Industrial Internet of Things (IIoT).
+Being at the very heart of industrial digital transformation, IoT solutions for smart manufacturing have created a subset of IoT technology — the Industrial Internet of Things (IIoT).

-Manufacturing is the sector most affected by IIoT, with a potential economic impact of $3.9 trillion to $11.1 trillion a year by 2025.
+Manufacturing is the sector most affected by IoT, with a potential economic impact of $3.9 trillion to $11.1 trillion a year by 2025.

-In general, the implementation of IoT for smart manufacturing is one of the key goals for numerous enterprises.
-A survey conducted in Germany by PwC reveals the following findings:
+The implementation of industrial IoT solutions is one of the key goals for numerous enterprises.
+A PwC survey conducted in Germany has revealed the following findings: